Generic Name: agalsidase beta

 Lactating women with Fabry disease treated with Fabrazyme should be encouraged to enroll in the Fabry registry [see Use in Specific Populations (8.1)].

 Agalsidase beta is a recombinant human α-galactosidase A enzyme with the same amino acid sequence as the native enzyme.
 Purified agalsidase beta is a homodimeric glycoprotein with a molecular weight of approximately 100 kD.
-The mature protein is comprised of two subunits of 398 amino acids (approximately 51 kD), each of which contains three N-linked glycosylation sites. α-galactosidase A catalyzes the hydrolysis of globotriaosylceramide (GL-3) and other α-galactyl-terminated neutral glycosphingolipids, such as galabiosylceramide and blood group B substances to ceramide dihexoside and galactose.
+The mature protein is comprised of two subunits of 398 amino acids (approximately 51 kD), each of which contains three N-linked glycosylation sites.
+The enzyme α-galactosidase A catalyzes the hydrolysis of GL-3 and other α-galactyl-terminated neutral glycosphingolipids, such as galabiosylceramide and blood group B substances to ceramide dihexoside and galactose.
 The specific activity of agalsidase beta is approximately 70 U/mg (one unit is defined as the amount of activity that results in the hydrolysis of 1 µmole of a synthetic substrate, p-nitrophenyl-α-D-galactopyranoside, per minute under the assay conditions).

 Agalsidase beta is produced by recombinant DNA technology in a Chinese hamster ovary mammalian cell expression system.